Tuesday, November 6, 2012

 Method:

-Step #4: The last bits is the easiest and most fun part of taking them out!
-It really is so fun I'm telling you.
-Then you'll proceed to bounce your head around like a goof for 5-10 minutes before deciding on how to style your new Shirley Temple locks!
-Again I do leave my curls just like this, (only with a side part), but from here a few of my favorite styles are:
+Step #4: The last bit is the easiest and most fun: of taking them out!
+You'll proceed to bounce your head around like a goof for 5-10 minutes before deciding on how to style your new Shirley Temple locks!
+Again you can leave your curls like this (just only with a side part maybe), but from here a few of my favorite styles are:

 - High bouncy pony